AndresRodH/andresrodriguez.dev/src/content/posts/keycloak-react-router-6.md

 }
 ```

+This works... but, we can do better.
+Let's use the data api to remove the `AuthProvider` and `useAuth` hook.

 ### Initializing Keycloak

 The first step is to have `keycloak-js` installed with any package manager you want.
 We will be working on a series of abstractions to handle auth cases in a case-by-case basis.